ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    -  `prefetch_preload`:<br />CIS will prefetch any URLs included in the prefetch HTTP header.
 (Enterprise plan only)
    -  `pseudo_ipv4`:<br />Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
    -  `response_buffering`:<br />Enable or disable buffering of responses from the origin server.
 (Enterprise plan only)
    -  `script_load_optimization`:<br />Improve the paint time for pages that include JavaScript.
-(Enterprise plan only)
    -  `security_header`:<br />Enforce web security policy for your website.
    -  `server_side_exclude`:<br />Automatically hide specific content from suspicious visitors.
    -  `tls_client_auth`:<br />TLS client certificate presented for authentication on origin pull.
 (Enterprise plan only)
    -  `true_client_ip_header`:<br />CIS will send the end user’s IP address in the True-Client-IP header.
 (Enterprise plan only)
    -  `waf`:<br />A Web Application Firewall (WAF) blocks requests that contain malicious content.
    -  `websockets`:<br />Allow WebSockets connections to your origin server.
-- **-i, --instance**: Instance name.
+- **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples